 The type of treatment a patient receives will depend on which type of chondrosarcoma is diagnosed.

 The main treatment for chondrosarcoma is surgery to remove the tumour.
 Radiotherapy is sometimes used, and much more rarely chemotherapy might be used.

-- Is mostly found in adults over the age of 50 years.
+- Age: Most chondrosarcomas develop in people over the age of 40.

 The most commonly-reported symptoms of chondrosarcoma are: